grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 files.
 These results are merged, associating each detected AMR determinant with MOB-suite's results.
 This enables the user to identify if the AMR determinants are present on the chromosome, or on a plasmid.
 If multiple samples are passed to the program, the results will be collated into a single table.
-StarAMR will identify MLST
+StarAMR will identify MLST and Resfinder genes.
+Sistr and Ectyper can be used depending on the species isolated in the project to perform the serotyping.
+Abricate is configured to search into the VFDB database to retrieve virulence genes.

 ## Installation